See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Example of Visual Graph Thought Chains

 This section provides concrete examples of the step-by-step "Visual Graph Thoughts" process, a core component of our framework for solving complex local reasoning tasks.
 Each figure-set deconstructs a graph-based problem into a sequence of visual states.
 This methodology allows the VLM to perform grounded reasoning by identifying and highlighting relevant nodes and edges at each step, culminating in a final solution.

 Figure~\ref{fig:triangle_detection_optimized} illustrates the process for \textbf{Triangle Detection}.
 The chain begins by identifying the neighbors of a central node, then visually inspects for edges between those neighbors to confirm a 3-cycle.
 For \textbf{Shortest Path} finding, shown in Figure~\ref{fig:shortest_path_optimized}, the model emulates a breadth-first search, extending the path layer-by-layer from the source until the destination is reached.
 Finally, Figure~\ref{fig:neighbor_retrieval_optimized} depicts the fundamental operation of \textbf{Neighbor Retrieval}, where the model identifies and highlights all nodes directly adjacent to a given target.
-These examples demonstrate how Visual Graph Thoughts provide explicit, verifiable reasoning grounded in visual evidence.